nboley/fragments_h5/README.md

         num_cpgs      -> numpy.uint8 array containing number of cpgs in the fragment num_meth_cpgs -> numpy.uint8 array containing number of converted cpgs in the fragmnet }

-### Attributes

-filename               : return an absolute path to the h5 filename name                   : alias for filename

-ref                    : the name of the reference genome sample_id              : identifier for the sample that this data originates from (set at creation time)

-has_methyl             : whether or not the fragment h5 contains cpg and converted cpg counts has_strand             : where or not the fragment h5 conmtains strand information

-max_fragment_length    : the maximum fragment length stored fragment_length_counts : an array of fragment counts for each fragment length from 0 to max_fragmnet_length

 ## build-fragments-h5
 ```